Skip to main content

 Learn More About Java With the Jesuits on Retreat

-Apply for Java With the Jesuits on Retreat.
+Apply for Java With the Jesuits on Retreat

 Fresh Look Retreat

-Through community-building activities and story-sharing, the Fresh Look retreat provides you a chance to take a fresh look at your life: who you have been, and who God desires you to be in your future.
+Through community-building activities and story-sharing, the Fresh Look retreat provides a chance to take a fresh look at your life: who you have been, and who God desires you to be in your future.
 Within this retreat community, you will also explore the concept of gratitude, and the ways that you — through a variety of approaches to prayer — can encounter and converse with God in everyday life.
 For first-year students only.

 Sponsoring Department: Campus Ministry